Stiefel Laboratories: 1970s-2000

 In the 1970s, the company expanded into South and Central America, the Caribbean, and France.
 The distributorship in Canada became a subsidiary, and manufacturing operations began in Sligo, Ireland.
 Between 1970 and 1979, the company averaged fifty percent growth every year and sales grew to $10.4 million.

 In 1977, the headquarters were relocated to Coral Gables, Florida.

 During the 1980s, Stiefel's first research and development facility outside of the US was established in 1985 in Slough, a town near the company's United Kingdom headquarters.
-(It was later moved to Maidenhead.)
+It was later moved to Maidenhead.

 Another R&D facility was established in Brazil.
 At the close of the 1980s international sales had grown to nearly $50 million.
 The company's operations continued to expand and by the 1990s Stiefel Laboratories had subsidiaries in more than 30 countries and relationships with distributors in 70 others.
 By the end of the decade, factories were operating in Ireland, Brazil, Singapore and Mexico, supplying markets around the world.
 Sales had reached $180 million.

 In 1991, Stiefel Laboratories founded Glades Pharmaceuticals to market generic dermatology products.
 Glades Pharmaceuticals later matured to market a full line of products including branded-generic and branded products.
 Brevoxyl/Solugel Creamy Wash is launched as the first benzoyl peroxide product containing dimethyl isosorbide to dissolve the benzoyl peroxide crystals and reduce irritation.

 2000 onward

 In 2000, Stiefel Introduced Physiogel, a brand of skin care products.

-In 2006, Stiefel Laboratories makes its first major corporate acquisition when it acquires California-based Connetics Corporation, a specialty pharmaceutical company focused on the development and commercialization of innovative therapeutics for the dermatology market.
+In 2006, Stiefel Laboratories made its first major corporate acquisition when it acquired California-based Connetics Corporation, a specialty pharmaceutical company focused on the development and commercialization of innovative therapeutics for the dermatology market.

 In 2007, Revaléskin was introduced formulated with the antioxidant ingredient, CoffeeBerry.

 William D. (Bill) Humphries was promoted to president of Stiefel Laboratories, Inc., the privately held dermatology company in 2008.
 An acquisition of Barrier Therapeutics, Inc. ("Barrier Therapeutics") on August 6, 2008 was also completed.

 Stiefel was acquired by GlaxoSmithKline in July 2009 to create a new specialist dermatology business.
 As part of the acquisition, Stiefel Laboratories is now branded "Stiefel, a GSK company" in advertising.

-Stiefel launches MaxClarity and receives FDA approval of two Rx products in the United States, Sorilux Foam and Veltin Gel in 2010.
+Stiefel launched MaxClarity and received FDA approval of two Rx products in the United States, Sorilux Foam and Veltin Gel in 2010.

 In 2012, customers began to have trouble sourcing Stiefel's popular anti-acne treatment, PanOxyl.

 In 2013, GSK discontinued the UK version of Stiefel's popular skin drying treatment, Zeasorb.